Random header image... Refresh for more!

 Salt and freshly ground black pepper

 Remove from heat and using a slotted spoon, transfer sunchokes to a food processor or blender.
 Bring the liquid to a boil, reduce heat and simmer until reduced to 1/4 cup.
-Liquid will be tan and very thick.
+The liquid will be tan and very thick.
 And 2 tablespoons of the reduction to the food processor and puree until smooth, adding a little more of the liquid, if needed.
 Season with salt and pepper and serve.

 Serves 4